 How to Tell if Wood is Pressure Treated?
-8 Possible Ways
+8 Simple Ways

 Pressure-treated wood is a better option for many construction projects than regular wood.
 Usually, it’s obvious which lumber is treated—but not always.
 In addition to specific applications needing treated wood, it’s important you know which wood has been treated so you can take extra safety precautions.

 If the lumberyard worker isn’t around to show you which is which, there are several things that you can check.
 Even if you find some scrap wood, there are still some simple ways you can determine whether it’s treated or not.

 The 8 Ways to Tell if Wood is Pressure Treated

 If you’re still at the lumber yard, this is one of the easiest ways to check.
 Often the fact sheet is posted near the stack.
 If not, you can request to see it to confirm what type of wood it is.
 This sheet will tell you things such as species and include any chemicals used.
 The presence of copper and tebuconazole are two chemicals that tell you it’s treated.